 The detectives in question are Christian Plowman and Adrian Westfield.
-Before they became friends, they were partners, and while the partnership was broken up more than a decade ago, the friendship lasts to this day.
+Before they became friends, they were partners, and while the sponsored_longform was broken up more than a decade ago, the friendship lasts to this day.

 The relationship is standard-issue in films and TV shows about cops.
-You can probably reel off several iconic partnerships – Riggs and Murtaugh, Crockett and Tubbs, Marty and Rust, Ridzik and Danko… (from Red Heat: try to keep up).
+You can probably reel off several iconic sponsored_longforms – Riggs and Murtaugh, Crockett and Tubbs, Marty and Rust, Ridzik and Danko… (from Red Heat: try to keep up).

 But what makes these relationships tick?
 And what does it feel like to be half of a real-life True Detective duo?

 “Partnerships in the police exceed any normal boundaries of a working relationship,” explains Plowman, who spent 16 years as a Scotland Yard detective and now runs his own security consultancy UJI Covert Solutions.
 “Initially they’re based solely on trust.
 From that grows friendship.
 A partner is someone in whose life you are involved and who is able to nurture, protect and advise.
 The relationship is utterly mutual and isn’t one of leader and follower, but of true democratic decisions.”